BJJ for Women

 Written by Shanti

-As co-owner of Myriad, Shanti is heavily invested in supporting the women of Myriad in their training.
-She teaches mixed classes on Wednesday and Thursday and organises regular women’s open mats, open to all ladies who train BJJ.
+As co-owner of Myriad Jiu Jitsu, Shanti is heavily invested in supporting the women of Myriad in their training.
+She organises regular women’s open mats for all ladies who train BJJ, and is co-founder of Women Who Fight.

 For any queries about starting BJJ, get in touch below.